Zijian-Lee/zijian-lee.github.io/_pages/about.md

 - IEEE Transactions on Information Forensics & Security
 - IEEE Journal on Selected Areas in Communications
 - IEEE Transactions on Parallel and Distributed Systems
+- IEEE Transactions on Communications
 - IEEE Transactions on Audio, Speech and Language Processing
 - IEEE Transactions on Systems, Man and Cybernetics: Systems
+- IEEE Transactions on Cognitive Communications and Networking
 - IEEE Transactions on Industrial Informatics
+- IEEE Transactions on Green Communications and Networking
 - IEEE Transactions on Computational Social Systems
 - IEEE Transactions on Consumer Electronics
 - IEEE Transactions on Big Data